trskop/command-wrapper/README.md

     understands aliases as well.

 *   Very useful `exec` subcommand that provides shell aliases on steroids.
-It Can leverage dhall to compose commands, and even safely share them via internet.
+It can leverage Dhall to compose commands, and even safely share them via internet.
 Its documentation is available in form of manual page [`command-wrapper-exec(1)`](man/command-wrapper-exec.1.md).